LoyolaChicagoCS/gradhandbook/source/regulations.rst

 During your first semester, you can apply to transfer up to 6 credits of previous *graduate* work relevant to your current program.
-Your official transcripts need to show B or better in relevant courses.
-(In particular, we must have your official transcripts already!)
+Your official transcripts need to show B or better in relevant courses.� For conditionally admitted students, Loyola must already have the relevant official transcript.
 International students, see :ref:`international_transfer`.
 In the unusual case where the transcript is only available after admission, get your *official* transcript to the GPD.
 Although official transcripts are needed to forward the request to the